-MSC cruises announced last week that their two flagships, MSC Grandiosa and MSC Magnifica, resuming operations in the Mediterranean starting from 16 and 29 August 2020 respectively, offering guests from Schengen countries full-experience cruise holidays.
+MSC cruises announced that their two flagships, MSC Grandiosa and MSC Magnifica, resuming operations in the Mediterranean starting from 16 and 26 September 2020 (initially planned for 29 August) respectively, offering guests from Schengen countries full-experience cruise holidays.

 This section presents more detailed statistics on cruise and other passenger ships.